Key Takeaways

 Alternatives (If You Want a Different Vibe)

-- More dewy: choose a hydrating foundation and set lightly.
+- More dewy finish: choose a hydrating foundation and set lightly.

-- More matte-flat: a classic full matte long-wear base.
+- More matte-flat: a classic full coverage matte long-wear base.

 - More everyday sheer: a tint or light coverage foundation.